microsoft/code-with-engineering-playbook/docs/CI-CD/gitops/secret-management/README.md

-# Secret management with GitOps
+# Secrets Management with GitOps

 GitOps projects have git repositories in the center that are considered a source of truth for managing both infrastructure and application.
 This infrastructure and application will require secured access to other resources of the system through secrets.
 Committing clear-text secrets into git repositories is unacceptable even if the repositories are private to your team and organization.
 Teams need a secure way to handle secrets when using GitOps.